 The hunt will take place within a very walkable area located in the confines of the city centre.
 Participants only require a basic level of fitness.
 Two Feet guides will be at a pre-determined finishing location to welcome participants, compile the race results and issue prizes.Family Friendly

-Visit the world renowned Kings Park, quaint Queens Gardens and the secluded Heirreson Island.
-Meet you knowledgable local guide at Queens Gardens in East Perth, which is a only a 7 minute ride on the free CAT bus from Perth Train Station.
+Visit the world renowned Kings Park, quaint Queens Gardens and the secluded Heirisson Island.
+Meet you knowledgeable local guide at Queens Gardens in East Perth, which is a only a 7 minute ride on the free CAT bus from Perth Train Station.
 Explore the gardens and see the Black Swans, which make their home in the gardens and, if in season, wonder at the beautiful cygnets at play.

 Walk past the WACA and Gloucester Park, traditional homes to cricket and horse trotting in Perth since the 1800’s.

 Visit the best kept secret in Perth, Heirreson Island.
 Noongar aboriginals crossed the river at this point for 40 odd thousand years.
 These days, we walk across the Causeway Bridge and onto the island, which is home to a “mob” of wild Kangaroos.